Kevun1/hillsHacksWorkshop/pages/forloop.md

     t.left(90)
 ```

 However, instead of repeat 4 times, you have to type `for i in range(4):`

-*The exact syntax of the for loop will be deconstructed a bit later*
+The for loop is actually more useful than repeating consequtive bits of code.
+However, we'll get to that a bit later.

 So, when do you use a for loop?
 Whenever you are typing the same code over and over again in a row.